mashaped/docs/en/docs/partners/deleteInstanceAccount.md

 }
 ```

-In case of failure, you get a response with HTTP 200 status 200, a JSON string with a code and description of the error is returned in the response body:
+In case of failure, you get a response with HTTP 200 status, a JSON string with a code and description of the error is returned in the response body:

 ```json
 {